 Sandia and its partners make significant progress in the transmission of real-time processed products for analysis and storage.
 Utilizing several communications and command technologies, advanced compression techniques and data downlink technologies, Sandia delivers more data to the user at higher downlink rates without sacrificing image quality.
 Additionally, Sandia develops custom systems which process and transmit data to analysts onboard or in a ground station depending on the specific needs of the mission.

 Advanced Sensor Exploitation & Dissemination

-Sandia is working to address the nation's need for deeper insights into the exponentially growing magnitude of Intelligence, Surveillance and Reconnaissance (ISR) data volumes.
-Sandia's expertise enables predictive rather than reactive Intelligence, Surveillance and Reconnaissance (ISR), giving decision makers valuable support solutions for national security applications.
+Sandia is working to address the nation’s need for deeper insights into the exponentially growing magnitude of Intelligence, Surveillance, and Reconnaissance (ISR) data volumes.
+Sandia’s expertise enables predictive rather than reactive ISR, giving decision makers valuable support solutions for national security applications.

-Human Analytics brings cognitive and perceptual psychology, team performance, interaction design and rigorous user evaluation to the challenge of making advanced radar systems usable and adoptable in high-throughput, high-consequence mission spaces.
-Sandia's expertise in Cognitive Work Analysis, Cognitive Task Analysis, and Human-Information Interaction supports the design, development and evaluation of user interfaces and interaction models to ensure that these systems minimize extraneous cognitive and perceptual load.
-This allows users to focus on the important work of detecting, classifying and communicating critical signatures for high-consequence decision-making.
+Human Analytics bring cognitive and perceptual psychology, team performance, interaction design, and rigorous user evaluation to the challenge of making advanced radar systems usable and adoptable in high-throughput, high-consequence mission spaces.
+Sandia’s expertise in Cognitive Work Analysis, Cognitive Task Analysis, and Human Machine Interface (HMI) supports the design, development, and evaluation of user interfaces and interaction models to ensure that these systems minimize extraneous cognitive and perceptual load.
+This allows users to focus on the important work of detecting, classifying, and communicating critical signatures for high-consequence decision-making.